ibm-cloud-docs/sap/sap-design-considerations-sap-hana.md

 A single-host system is the simplest system installation type.
 It is possible to run an SAP HANA system entirely on one host server and then scale the system up as needed.

-A multi-node / distributed / scale-out cluster is a system installation across multiple host servers with a limit on the CPU/RAM for each host node and a limit on the number of host nodes that can be used. _Information on the maximum scale-out configurations, is listed in the [SAP HANA Hardware Directory](https://www.sap.com/dmc/exp/2014-09-02-hana-hardware/enEN/iaas.html){: external}._
+A multi-node / distributed / scale-out cluster is a system installation across multiple host servers with a limit on the CPU/RAM for each host node and a limit on the number of host nodes that can be used. _Information on the maximum scale-out configurations, is listed in the [SAP HANA Hardware Directory - Certified IaaS Platforms](https://www.sap.com/dmc/exp/2014-09-02-hana-hardware/enEN/#/solutions?filters=iaas){: external}._

 ### SAP HANA scale-out cluster